Language-specific Insights

 • Chichewa Contempary Chichewa translation, 2002/2016:

-you princes and rulers of the earth.”
+whether it is green or dry, the wicked will be removed.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 • Newari: